Best Raw Dog Food Suppliers UK [2026] - Delivery to Kent

 Nylon collars cost very little upfront.
 The problem is they absorb water, pick up odours, and fray at the edges.
 You'll replace them more often than quality materials, which erodes the initial savings.

 That said, nylon works fine for growing puppies who'll need bigger collars in a few months anyway.
 No point spending £100 on leather when they'll outgrow it quickly.
+Growing puppies also benefit from early collar training - our puppy training class guide covers collar introduction as part of socialization.

 Wool and tweed offer something different.
 Brands like Stocky & Dee use soft merino wool with velvet backing for comfort and style.[9]
 Harris Tweed collars look fantastic and suit the British countryside aesthetic perfectly.[10]
 These materials require more care than synthetic options, particularly during winter when salt and grit can damage fabric.